 We actually found ourselves in a similar situation in 2017 when we recognized the need to rebalance our portfolio, heavily weighted (95%) in 2-3 tech stocks, posing unnecessary risk of major overnight losses.
 Here’s how we tackled it:

-A more conservative approach could be to splitting your entire savings/portfolio into five chunks and DCAing into your target funds on a monthly basis, totaling 60 entry points.
+A more conservative approach could be splitting your entire savings into five chunks and DCAing into your target funds on a monthly basis, totaling 60 entry points.
 The non-invested portion would then serve as a comfortable emergency fund.

-Following the 4% rule, you need to sale the equivalent to 4% of your portfolio every year.
+Following the 4% rule, you need to sell 4% of your portfolio every year.
 For those preferring a Dollar Cost Averaging (DCA) approach to withdrawals, a monthly or quarterly schedule is an alternative.

 Given the yearly fluctuations in your portfolio, the 4% value may deviate from your target spending for the year.

-While the latter may be tempting, we strongly recommend maintaining a robust emergency fund of 6-12 months (or more if you want to be very conservative like us).
+While the latter may be tempting, it is recommended to maintain a robust emergency fund of 6-12 months (or more if you want to be very conservative like us).

-In less fortunate scenarios involving multiple years of negative returns that would empty your emergency fund, geo-arbitrage become an option.
+In less fortunate scenarios involving multiple years of negative returns that would empty your emergency fund, geo-arbitrage can be a good option.
 Temporarily relocating to a lower cost-of-living country, such as Thailand (Read: Our COL in Chiang Mai in 2019), Malaysia (Read: Our COL in Penang in 2019), Bali (Read: Our COL in Ubud in 2022) or Taiwan (Read: Our COL in Taiwan during the pandemic), can offer financial relief compared to many other countries worldwide.

 Also, besides rebalancing your portfolio, you should remember that your retirement plan isn’t set in stone.
-Regularly review and adjust it as needed.
+It is important to regularly review and adjust as needed.
 Life changes, and so should your plan.
 Whether it’s adjusting for changes in expenses, health, or market conditions, staying flexible is key.

 To sum it up, crafting your retirement plan need not be a daunting task.
 While the 4% rule offers a solid foundation, it’s essential to view it as a flexible guide rather than a strict rule.
-Dive into personal finance (Read: The Simple Path to Wealth), seek counsel from financial experts (opting for an advisor only if they propose a fair and transparent flat management fee – or better sign-up for Wealthfront), factor in taxes and fees, and be prepared to adjust your plan as life unfolds.
+Dive into personal finance (Read: The Simple Path to Wealth), seek counsel from financial experts (opting for an advisor only if they propose a fair and transparent flat management fee or sign-up for Wealthfront), factor in taxes and fees, and be prepared to adjust your plan as life unfolds.
+We hope that this guide gave you a good understanding of investing for retirement so that you can get started on your journey.

 How about your own retirement strategy?
 Have you initiated the planning process?
 Are you familiar with the 4% rule, and has it sparked the realization that you might already have sufficient savings to retire?
 Share your thoughts with us by dropping a comment in the section below!